"Best Midwestern College," "Top Tier Midwestern University" Among WIU Honors

 September 13, 2011

-MACOMB/MOLINE, IL -- For the seventh consecutive year, The Princeton Review has named Western Illinois University a "Best Midwestern College," and Western is ranked among the top tier of best regional universities in U.S. News and World Report's Annual College Rankings 2012 edition.
+MACOMB/MOLINE, IL -- For the eighth consecutive year, The Princeton Review has named Western Illinois University a "Best Midwestern College," and Western is ranked among the top tier of best regional universities in U.S. News and World Report's Annual College Rankings 2012 edition.

 Western was one of 153 regional universities, and one of three Illinois public institutions, named a "Best Midwestern College" by The Princeton Review.
 In the U.S. News and World Report rankings, Western is ranked 14th as a top public school among Midwestern Regional Universities.
 Western is one of 37 public universities included among the 110 Midwestern college and universities recognized as top tier "Best Regional Universities" by U.S. News and World Report.